hallorant/bigmit/ta19demo/README.md

 this modification and sent me cassette files to try on the real hardware.
 He also updated the [trs80gp](http://48k.ca/trs80gp.html) with the `-m1_vblank` flag to emulate this modification.
 I wrote a primitive raycasting demo.
-I barely got my demo running prior to the conference (which motivated the development of [x80unit](../x80unit).
+I barely got my demo running prior to the conference.
 George helped me a lot and dug into my code during the conference to speed it up 4x.
 I made the rookie mistake of using a lot of 16-bit mathematics on the Model 1 (sloooowwwww).

 If you want to run the actual demos on `trs80gp` you can try them out.
 A real Model 1 requires the modification to work.